Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

 - The use of free cooling techniques, which include evaporative coolers, free cooling chillers, air-side economizers, and water-side economizers is likely to increase in the US, Japan, and China.

-The global data center construction market is expected to grow at a CAGR of over 3% during the period 2019–2025.
+The global data center construction market size is expected to grow at a CAGR of over 3% during the period 2020–2025.

 In 2019, Europe witnessed the expansion of over 70 small data center projects, registering over $1.5 billion in investments, followed by North America with over 50 projects.
 The APAC data center construction market witnessed the investment in more than 35 small projects, which contributed over $600 million in revenue.
 The US, Germany, the Netherlands, the UK, Australia, and France have the highest number of small facility development and expansion projects.
 APAC is likely to increase its contributions with several telecommunication providers planning to invest in edge data centers by 2025.